JacobBumgarner/grad-descent-visualizer/README.md

 # Grad-Descent-Visualizer
-A package used to explore and visualize the gradient descent of function landscapes.
+A Python package used to visualize the gradient descent of function landscapes.

 This package was highlighted in my [Medium post](https://medium.com/@jacobbumgarner/breaking-it-down-gradient-descent-b94c124f1dfd) on gradient descent.